Commercial Air Conditioning, Commercial HVAC, Preventive Maintenance Agreements, Residential HVAC

 Unlike other HVAC malfunctions, frozen AC coils can be caused by failures in almost any part of the system.
-If you see frost or a layer of ice on your indoor unit, it’s obvious that this is the problem.
-But indoor units are not always accessible.
-To prevent this from happening to your AC, you need to know what else to look for.
+If you see frost or a layer of ice on your indoor unit, that’s obviously a problem… but it’s not so easy to diagnose the reason.

 - Frozen AC coils can lead to a buildup of moisture, which could cause condensation or water leaks in your building.